8 Best Outdoor Golf Launch Monitors – 2026 Reviews & Buying Guide

 Based on our own testing, research, and experience, here are our top selections:

-The Mevo Plus is an absolute champ.
-Given the unbelievable amount of technology and features packed into the device and its affordable price at less than $2500, giving it the #1 spot on our list was a no-brainer.
+The Mevo Gen2 is an absolute champ.
+Given the unbelievable amount of technology and features packed into the device and its affordable price point, giving it the #1 spot on our list was a no-brainer.

 Additional Notes

-For best results, the Mevo Plus unit should be placed eight feet behind the ball on your target line.
-A minimum of eight feet of ball flight is needed to accurately record data parameters, whether that’s outdoors or indoors.
+The Mevo Gen2 should be placed 8 feet behind the ball on your target line for best results.
+A minimum of 8 feet of ball flight is needed to accurately record data parameters.

 Uneekor EYE MINI Launch Monitor - Front View